Droogans/mysql_tutorial/README.md

 to use these things in the most efficient manner possible; from the command line.

-It may seem daunting at first, but if you consider that at some point, all computers operated from the command line, it's not such an obscure place to start learning about *actual* computers, and how to operate them.
+It may seem daunting at first, but if you consider that at some point, all computers operated from the command line, it's not such an obscure place to start learning about using computers, and how to manage them.

 What is the command line?
 -------------------------